Vahinkolaukausosuma/GTA-SA-Sensitivity-Fix-Set/README.md

 # GTA-SA-Sensitivity-Fix-Set
-Only works on US 1.0 version of the executable
+Only works on US 1.0 version of gta_sa.exe
 1. Start your game.
 2. Run this program.